GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/assembler_matrix.md

 - Assembler Matrix Pattern Core

-Assembler Matrix only take patterns from its pattern core.
-Each pattern core provides 36 pattern slots for Assembler Matrix.
+Assembler Matrix only takes patterns from its Pattern Core.
+Each Pattern Core provides 36 pattern slots for Assembler Matrix.

 - Assembler Matrix Craft Core

-Assembler Matrix will assign the received crafting jobs to its craft core.
-Each craft core can run 8 crafting jobs at the same time.
+Assembler Matrix assigns received crafting jobs to its Craft Cores.
+Each Craft Core can run 8 crafting jobs at the same time.

 - Assembler Matrix Speed Core

 It is the <ItemLink id="ae2:speed_card" /> for Assembler Matrix.
 5 speed cores allow the Assembler Matrix to run at full speed.
-Installing more than 5 speed cores won't give extra speed boost.
+Installing more than 5 speed cores won't give an extra speed boost.

 ## GUI

-Right-click on a formed and online Assembler Matrix will open it GUI.
+Right-clicking a formed and online Assembler Matrix opens its GUI.

 ![GUI](../pic/assembler_matrix.png)

-You can put or search patterns in it, and view how many crafting jobs it is running.
+You can add or search for patterns in it and view how many crafting jobs it is running.